Vodoprovod4ika/devops-final-project/README.md

 ## Devops-final-project pre-requisites
+- Password for the ansible vault - will provide it over teams
-- Proxmox VM with following version:
+- VM which should be set beforehand.
+Currently using Proxmox VM with following version:
   ```
     DISTRIB_ID=Ubuntu
     DISTRIB_RELEASE=22.04